deepj/ecb-exchange/README.md

 bundle exec rake db:migrate RACK_ENV=test
 ```

-The current ECB exchange rate list can be imported using
+The current ECB exchange rate list can be imported using this rake task:

 ```
 rake import